gautampambhar/terraform-masterclass/terraform-multienv-deploy-azcicd/README.md

 1. cd.yml file is the old way of doing YAML deployment
 2. cd2.yml file is the new way of YAML deployment where you can utilize approvals on stage(add approval before the production stage execution)

-# Prerequisite
-- On your Azure DevOps project, navigate to marketplace store and install Azure Pipelines Terraform Tasks